How To’s of Advocacy

 Host a table in your community

-This can be a fun way to educate members of your community and get information out on issues regarding the well being of children and families.
-Many local events allow groups and vendors to set up tables so attendees can browse for different opportunities in their area.
+This can be a fun way to educate members of your community and get information out on issues regarding the wellbeing of children and families.
 This is a very non-threatening way for organizations and programs to provide people with information on what they do and answer any questions community members may have.

 Where to set up a table:

 Organize a letter writing meeting in your community

 Letter-writing meetings are a great way to engage people in advocacy that is quick, easy, and effective.
 It gives people the opportunity to learn about and take action on an issue in a friendly casual setting.
 Determine your topic and goal for your work: do you want to speak to a member of Congress, to the media, or even to the Administration?Provide plenty of the action sheets you’ll be using, paper and pens, envelopes and stamps and address of the DC office of your chosen legislator.